Enzo75001/projet-haise/README.md

 First project to learn some CI/CD skills.

-Maybe i start with coding something in react.
+Maybe i start with coding something in nextjs.